CodeRabbit

 Key Features

-• Learnings: train agent with natural language feedback
+• Learnings: train the AI reviewer with natural language feedback

-• Custom pre-merge code quality checks in natural language
+• Pre-merge custom checks in natural language to enforce team guidelines

-• 40+ linters and security scanners with noise filtering
+• Built-in linters and SAST scanners with false-positive filtering

 About CodeRabbit